Amazon.com Inc (AMZN): A Deep Dive into Financial Metrics and Co

 - Momentum rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability, growth, GF value, and momentum, and a slightly lower rank in financial strength, GuruFocus assigned Amazon.com Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With a high growth rank and a slightly lower financial strength rank, GuruFocus assigned Amazon.com Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.

-Amazon.com Inc, with a market cap of $1.41 trillion, is a leading online retailer and one of the highest-grossing e-commerce aggregators.
+Amazon.com Inc, with a market cap of $1.35 trillion and sales of $538.05 billion, is a leading online retailer and one of the highest-grossing e-commerce aggregators.
 In 2021, it reported $386 billion in net sales and approximately $578 billion in estimated physical/digital online gross merchandise volume.
 Retail-related revenue represents approximately 80% of the total, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (10%-15%), advertising services (5%), and other.
 International segments constitute 25%-30% of Amazon's non-AWS sales, led by Germany, the United Kingdom, and Japan.

 Financial Strength Analysis